 While visiting a theme park is always an expensive proposition, there is definitely one way that Universal helps take the pressure off of your wallet or purse, and that is with their refillable cup programs and Coke Freestyle stations.

 Even though these are popular and heavily used programs, guests constantly have questions about them because of significant changes over the last few years and some misinformation that’s out there.
 The purpose of this page is to explain each program in full and let you know how to best take advantage of them!

 Keep reading to start with the “classic” refill program, or you can skip to Coke Freestyle.

 How Universal Orlando’s discount refill programs work

 In this show there are three stars.
 Without further adieu, allow me to introduce you to Universal’s refillable souvenir popcorn bucket and Universal’s classic refillable souvenir cup (first photo), and the new star on the scene, Universal’s Coke Freestyle cup (second photo):

 Because Universal’s refillable popcorn bucket and classic souvenir cup programs have been around for years, I will explain them first.
 Then I will explain the new Coke Freestyle program on our second page.
 Let’s get started…

 At many locations throughout Universal’s theme parks, you are able to purchase a souvenir popcorn bucket and souvenir cup.
-The popcorn bucket costs $5.49 plus tax and the cup costs $8.99 plus tax.
-If you purchase both, the total with tax is $15.43.
+The popcorn bucket costs $5.99 plus tax and the cup costs $8.99 plus tax.

 Once you have purchased either product, you can receive discounted refills forever at any participating location.
 Refills for popcorn are $1.29 plus tax and refills for soda are 99 cents plus tax.
 (You also receive discounted refills of slushies, ICEEs, and some WWoHP beverages, but I’ll get into these details a little further down this page.)